Prelude to the hoax: 2008–2014

 In addition, “there were concerns over the children not having enough food as they were seen to steal food from other children and from the school bins”.

-That same month, Ella Draper met Abraham Christie, who has an extensive criminal record, and is a known child abuser.
-He admitted to having attacked his teen-aged son previously, and his step-daughter has called him “the step-father from hell”, as she had witnessed him beating her younger brother until he wet himself.
-Abraham wasted no time in moving into Ella’s house in Hampstead, billing himself as the family’s “nutrition advisor”.
+He admitted to having attacked his teen-aged son as recently as mid-May 2014, and his step-daughter has called him “the step-father from hell”, as she had witnessed him beating her younger brother until the child wet himself in terror.
+Abraham moved into Ella’s house in Hampstead, calling himself the family’s “nutrition advisor”.

 4 June 2014

-In June, Abraham Christie became involved in an altercation with the staff at Christ Church School, in which he shouted at them that they were “poisoning” the children by allowing them to eat “off-limits” food.
+Abraham Christie became involved in a heated verbal altercation with the staff at Christ Church School, in which he shouted at them that they were “poisoning” the children by allowing them to eat “off-limits” food.

 Abe and Ella travelled with the children, first to Gibraltar and then to Morocco, where they stayed on a farm belonging to a friend of Abe.